jjaa-mp/desertsHomo/Observations.md

 For both the deserts of introgression and deserts + Peyrégne et al.

 ## Kruskal Wallis
-A series of Kruskal Wallis tests show that the difference in expression values between brain regions (regardless of stages) in both files is not significant.
-A post-hoc Dunn test also fails to highlight any region.
-A Wilcoxon signed-rank focusing on those stages significant in the anovas confirms this.
+A series of Kruskal Wallis tests show that the difference in expression values between brain regions (regardless of stages) in both files is not significant (p-values 0.7746, 0.9965).
+A post-hoc Dunn test also fails to highlight any region as well.
+A Wilcoxon signed-rank focusing on those stages significant in the anovas confirms this when ran specifically on the cerebellum and the prenatal-child stages explicitely.